julianh2o/reflowster.com/_posts/2015-01-14-yourfirstulp.markdown

         real height = strtod(argv[2]);

 The first two arguments are the length and width respectively.
-We use the ULP function *strtod* to convert the string argument to a decimal value using the type *real*.
+We use the ULP function *strtod* to convert the string argument to a numerical one of type *real*.

         real x = 0;
         real y = 0;